Non-executive director: Training and education

-It is vitally important that all non-executive directors are aware of their duties and liabilities as well as developing the softer skills associated with the role such as board behaviour and effective challenge.
+It is important that all non-executive directors are aware of their duties and liabilities as well as developing the softer skills associated with the role such as board behaviour and effective challenge.
 There are a number of organisations who provide this type of training such as NEDonBoard, the Institute of Directors and Financial Times.

 Types of organisation

 A non-executive director can be appointed in different organisations: